andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 Since `'static` is the topmost lifetime, you can therefore think of it as the root, in which all other lifetimes will live.

+Inspect the above function.
+Consider its input.
+Consider its output.

 If we have a diagram that looks like this:

 ```goat